IGDRion/TransforKmers/README.md

 If you want to train a new model from scratch, several steps are provided.

 - For real examples, check used scripts inside `/scripts/`.
-- If you want to use an already pretrained model, go to step 4.
+- If you want to use an already pretrained model, go to [step 4](https://github.com/IGDRion/TransforKmers/#test-the-model).
+See also an usage in [ANNEXA](https://github.com/IGDRion/ANNEXA) for gene TSSs (transcript Start Sites) classification.

 ### 1. Create a tokenizer.